metio/terraform-provider-k8s/docs/data-sources/org_eclipse_che_che_cluster_v2_manifest.md

 Optional:

+- `advanced_authorization` (Attributes) Advance authorization settings.
+Determines which users and groups are allowed to access Che.
+User is allowed to access Che if he/she is either in the 'allowUsers' list or is member of group from 'allowGroups' list and not in neither the 'denyUsers' list nor is member of group from 'denyGroups' list.
+If 'allowUsers' and 'allowGroups' are empty, then all users are allowed to access Che. if 'denyUsers' and 'denyGroups' are empty, then no users are denied to access Che. (see [below for nested schema](#nestedatt--spec--networking--auth--advanced_authorization))
 - `gateway` (Attributes) Gateway settings. (see [below for nested schema](#nestedatt--spec--networking--auth--gateway))
 - `identity_provider_url` (String) Public URL of the Identity Provider server.
 - `identity_token` (String) Identity token to be passed to upstream.
 There are two types of tokens supported: 'id_token' and 'access_token'.
 Default value is 'id_token'.
 This field is specific to Che installations made for Kubernetes only and ignored for OpenShift.